carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 > > ~~~
 > > > for genome in */*.gff
 > > > do
-> > > echo $genome #print the name of the file
+> > > echo $genome # Print the name of the file
-> > > grep "CDS" $genome | wc -l #find the lines with the string "CDS" and pipe that to the command wc with the flag -l to count the lines
+> > > grep "CDS" $genome | wc -l # Find the lines with the string "CDS" and pipe that to the command wc with the flag -l to count the lines
 > > > done
 > > ~~~
 > > {: .language-bash}